Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Distributed Random Projected Algorithms for Directed Graphs

-In this section, we are concerned with the design of a networked parallel algorithm for directed graphs.
+In this section, we are concerned with the design of a distributed algorithm for directed graphs.
 Different from undirected graphs, the information flow between nodes is unidirectional, which results in information unbalance of the network, and renders the primal-dual algorithm inapplicable.
-To overcome this issue, we design a consensus algorithm to gather information from in-neighbors and obtain an intermediate state vector.
-The feasibility of the algorithm is then asymptotically ensured by driving the intermediate state vector toward the local constraint set, which is achieved by updating the solution toward the sub-gradient direction of a randomly selected constraint function.
-This process is realized by designing a novel distributed variation of a Polyak random algorithm \cite{nedic2011random}, see further comments in Remark \ref{remarkpolyak}.
+To overcome it, we design a consensus algorithm to gather information from in-neighbors and obtain an intermediate state vector.
+The feasibility is then asymptotically ensured by driving the intermediate state vector toward the local constraint set, which is achieved by updating the solution toward the sub-gradient direction of a randomly selected constraint function.
+This process is realized by designing a novel {\em distributed} variation of a Polyak random algorithm \cite{nedic2011random}, see further comments in Remark \ref{remarkpolyak}.
 The main result is then to prove almost sure convergence of an optimal solution.